Close icon

 Foundation Versus Higher

 Papers 1F and 2F are foundation papers and papers 1H and 2H are higher papers.
-A higher.
 The foundation paper caps grades at Grade 5.
 The higher paper has a minimum grade of Grade 4, with anything under that becoming ungraded.
 There are some questions which overlap because everyone learns some of the same content – higher tier students learn what foundation tier students do plus extra.
 Foundation tier papers will therefore have less content and only content up until a grade 5.
 Higher tier papers will have some of the foundation content plus a lot more!

 Differences between GCSE and iGCSE

-GCSE has 3 papers (one non-calculator and two calculator) whereas iGCSE has 2 papers (both calculator).
-Both GCSE and iGCSE are graded from 1-9.
-Exam dates are more flexible for the iGCSE.
+GCSE has 3 papers (one non-calc and two calc) whereas iGCSE has 2 papers (both calc).
+Both courses are graded from 1-9.

 The iGCSE papers are more formulaic and more predictable that the GCSE papers and require less problem solving skills.
 This is primarily because the iGCSE caters for students internationally where English is not their first language. iGCSE contains some additional challenging contents (such as basic calculus) that a student would have to learn if they want to achieve a level 9 grade. iGCSE has more actual maths (e.g. solving equations and algebra), but this can be prepared for well with practice and memorising set methods